 He said: “Downsizing would not have been possible without the transformation of digital technology.
 It is amazing what we can do today, things move so quickly, we can shoot and have the clips instantly in our cutting room to edit and make changes within a couple of minutes.”

-He says: “One of the greatest advances is how the ideas and techniques of VFX are now so much more accessible at a lower price point to other creative departments.”
+He said: “One of the greatest advances is how the ideas and techniques of VFX are now so much more accessible at a lower price point to other creative departments.”

-He says the technology employed from the art and costume departments are directly benefiting the entire production chain from design to 3D printing.
+He said the technology employed from the art and costume departments are directly benefiting the entire production chain from design to 3D printing.

 “It allows the sharing of common information and allows for a much faster and more robust pipeline creating a more efficient production of the shots themselves.
-We save a lot of time translating, re-designing and remodeling concept shots,” Sloane says.
+We save a lot of time translating, re-designing and remodelling concept shots,” Sloan said.

 Read more What’s new in the world of grading?